 2025 edition and access to HIV PrEP in the UK

-This 2025 edition is largely based on the 2024 update.
+This 2025 edition is very similar to the 2024 version.

-• Everyone now has the option to quick-start PrEP using a double first dose (two pills), working within two hours.
+- Everyone now has the option to quick-start PrEP using a double first dose (two pills), working within two hours.

-• Adherence to daily dosing doesn’t have to be so strict.
+- Adherence to daily dosing doesn’t have to be so strict.
 Everyone taking four or more doses each week will still have very high levels of protection.

-• Event-based dosing can also now be used by everyone.
+- Event-based dosing can also now be used by everyone.
 This uses either 2:1:1 or 2:7 dosing.

-• These changes are based on a review of over 150 new studies..
+- These changes are based on a review of over 150 new studies.

-• We include new links to information about HIV PEP and doxyPEP.
+- We include new links to information about HIV PEP and doxyPEP.

-Getting PrEP in the UK
+Getting oral and injectable PrEP in the UK

-PrEP is now available free from sexual health clinics across the UK.
+Oral PrEP is now available free from sexual health clinics across the UK.
 It can also still be bought online.

 These sites have more information, including on how to find a sexual health clinic by postcode.